 “What happens when Grandma finds out that we emptied almost half of the Charpai?” the girl whined again hoping that her brother will fix that too.
 “She will think a storm came or some animals ate them,” the boy laughed heartily as he took his sister safely inside the house.
 And thus, their rather scary and thrilling adventure ended.

 I have always been in love with potatoes although my mom used to complain that potatoes can ruin your figure.
 I could not help her at all when she would say this because my mind used to go out of control at sight of potatoes.
 When I left Pakistan and got into Canada, I researched this as well.
 I found out that potatoes have vitamin B6 that boost dopamine and serotonin production.
 Thus, potatoes relax you a lot and can cause great dreams.

-We had some servants who would take care of us.
-One of them was Amma NZ who was usually busy taking care of the kitchen and food—we used to call some of our female employees “Amma”, which means “Mom” because they were also our nannies.
+We had a couple of employees who would take care of us.
+One of them was Amma NZ who was usually busy taking care of the kitchen and food—we used to call our female employees “Amma”, which means “Mom” because they were also our nannies.
 Amma NZ was an old woman who used to pray a lot and still looked really beautiful despite all the wrinkles she had.
 Here is how I used to request her to cook me some potatoes.

 “Amma, Amma”, I screamed after I got home from high school.
 I was so stressed because the equatorial heat was too much for me to handle.
 “Amma, make me something from potatoes”.